Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 1

 so that retreat was put off; so we dodged along

-to gullies, or dongas, as they call them here, keeping out
+the gullies, or dongas, as they call them here, keeping out

 of sight.
 When night fell we decided through hunger

-2 armed Boers; we darted up, I dismounted & at
+2 armed Boers; we darted up; I dismounted & at

 that moment Campbell called out "There is a man